johnmac4/carPool/presentation.md

 <!-- slide -->
 #summary
 So far I am happy with the progression of my project, while I have had plenty of difficulties I am managing to successfully work my way through them.
 I have documented everything that I have done so far and am confident for my future progression of my carPool Application.

+ctrl+shift+m for preview screen ctrl+shift+p for search of packages